 Father-Daughter Canoe Trip

 Dads and daughters paddle the wild and scenic section of the Missouri River in eastern Montana on this five day retreat.
 Unlike Lewis and Clark, we paddle with the current!
 This trip includes a canyon hike up to "hole in the wall" that overlooks the river.
 We camp by the river's edge, and therapy takes place both formally and organically throughout the trip.
 And the adventure staff always feed us incredible food!

 We take multiple rafting trips each summer, often on the Clark Fork or Kootenai River.
 We submit for Salmon River permits in Idaho as that's a favorite rafting trip when we get the permit.
-The rafting trips have minimal white water and are more about floating a glacially carved river and building relationships on the river.
+The rafting trips have minimal white water and are more about floating a scenic glacially carved river and building relationships on the river.
 Students learn how to read the water while staff paddle the boats.
 You better say if you don't want to get wet because lots of splashing and water wars happen on these trips!